Why Bluetooth Audio Sounds Different on iPhone and Android

 • The LC3 data is transmitted over Bluetooth to the earbuds.

-• The earbuds decode LC3 back into PCM, then use a DAC to convert it into an analog signal to produce sound.
+• The earbuds decode LC3 back into PCM, then use a DAC to convert it to analog signal for sound.

 Bluetooth Codecs on iPhone: What Actually Happens

-On iPhone, Bluetooth audio works in a very simple and controlled way.
-The system uses AAC as the default codec, and everything related to Bluetooth audio is handled automatically, without giving the user the option to choose or change codecs manually.
-Even if the earbuds support more advanced codecs like LDAC or aptX, the iPhone will still transmit audio using AAC or SBC, because Apple locks the experience in order to control stability, battery usage, and compatibility across devices.
+On iPhone, Bluetooth audio works in a simple, controlled way.
+The system uses AAC as the default codec, handling everything automatically without letting users choose or change codecs manually.
+Even if earbuds support advanced codecs like LDAC or aptX, the iPhone still transmits audio using AAC or SBC.
+Apple locks the experience to control stability, battery usage, and compatibility.

 AAC as the Default Codec